tylerlrhodes/blog2/content/posts/book-review-deceit-desire-and-the-novel.md

 Keeping to this book and not falling into defending or attacking mimetic theory, I'll say that maybe you should read it.

-Maybe you should read it if you've ever been left wanting with regards to the question of why we want what we want, and do what we do.
-Does it offer a mathematical proof to validate its veracity and correctness?
-No.  Does it however begin to offer a framework and model which just maybe explains the course of events of life, individually and collectively, in a way that actually seems to make sense?
-This is what it promises to do.
-Whether it does or not is of course up to the reader.

 DDATN is a giant treasure chest of thought and analysis, and reading Girard's interpretation of these author's works shows just how powerful a model *triangular desire* (mimetic theory) can be.
 If